 1. AWARD ACCEPTANCE

 a.
 Institutional Review

-Funding agencies award institutional grants to Lewis & Clark College on behalf of the a Principal Investigator (PI), or Project Director (PD), herein called “PI”.
-As such, oftentimes the notice of award is sent to a institutional grants office, such as the Sponsored Research Office or the Corporate and Foundation Relations Office.
+Funding agencies award institutional grants to Lewis & Clark College on behalf of a Principal Investigator (PI), or Project Director (PD), herein called “PI”.
+As such, oftentimes the notice of award is sent to an institutional grants office, such as the Sponsored Research Office or the Corporate and Foundation Relations Office.
 If the award documents are sent directly to a PI, but the funds will be managed by Lewis & Clark, the PI should notify the

 appropriate grants office immediately so that the award can be reviewed and accepted in a timely manner.